MatthewL246/pretendo-docker/scripts/README.md

 - `firsrun-*.sh`: These are scripts that are run on the first run of certain containers.
 They are run automatically by the main setup script and shouldn't be used after that.
+- `get-boss-keys.sh [--write]`: This validates the BOSS keys from the dumped key files in `console-files`.
+Run with `--write` to validate the keys and write them to the BOSS server environment variables file.
 - `make-pnid-dev.sh`: This sets the access level of a PNID to developer, which gives it administrative permissions across the servers.
 For example, this makes the PNID's posts "verified" on Juxt.
 It should be run after creating a